 Alice Glass: Rebuilding

 Beyond the music, Glass has become an outspoken advocate for survivors of abuse in the music industry.
 Her willingness to speak publicly about her experiences helped catalyze broader conversations about power dynamics in electronic music, a scene that has historically been reluctant to confront its own problems.
+The advocacy and the music are of a piece.
+Neither softens the other.

 Ethan Kath: The Silence